Granada

 Is Granada safe for tourists?

-Granada, a city rich with history and culture, is generally considered safe for tourists.
-However, like any major urban area, it's important to exercise common sense and stay aware of your surroundings.
+Granada, a city steeped in history and culture, is generally considered safe for tourists.
+However, like any major urban area, it's important to exercise common sense and stay alert to ensure your safety.

 General safety in Granada